nus-test/XPress/README.md

 ## Usage

-First setup all systems undeer test according to instructions in Section [SystemSettings](#system-setups).
+First, set up all systems under test according to the instructions in Section [SystemSettings](#system-setups).
-Then run the following commands:
+Then, run the following commands in the root directory of XPress:

 ```
 mvn package